ve280/tutorials/joj_project_submission.md

 - Students can join the VE280 domain on JOJ by visiting the following URL:
 <https://joj.sjtu.edu.cn/d/ve280_summer_2019/join>

 - You may need to log in your jAccount first.
 Then you'll be prompted for an invitation code.
-Please check Canvas or Piazza for the code.
+Please check Canvas for the code.

 ### 2. Choose a project